mjmartis/shilo-bot/README.md

 | `!ff`       | `interval`        | Fast-forwards the current track by the given interval.
 The interval should be a string of similar form to `1s`, `2 min` or `3minutes`. |
 | `!list`     | `[playlist name]` | Prints a track listing of the given                                                                                                    |
 | `!help`     |                   | Prints out available commands.                                                                                                         |
+## Installation
+To use ShiloBot, you must create your own Discord bot account and run the bot from a host machine.

+### Dependencies
+ShiloBot has the following dependencies:
+  - python3 and pip (e.g. `apt install python3 python3-pip`)
+  - [discord.py](https://discordpy.readthedocs.io/en/stable/) (e.g. `pip3 install 'discord.py[voice]'`)
+  - [ffmpeg](https://ffmpeg.org/) (e.g. `apt install ffmpeg`)

+### Creating a bot account
+Follow the discord.py instructions for [creating a new bot account](https://discordpy.readthedocs.io/en/stable/discord.html).
+ShiloBot requires the bot permissions to `Send Messages`, `Connect` and `Speak`.

+### Configuring
+ShiloBot is configured via the `shilo.json` file in the project directory.
+The JSON object defined in the file has the `token` attribute which should be set to your bot's Discord token, and a `playlists` attribute specifying the details of each playlist.

+The `playlists` object has one attribute per playlist.
+The name of the attribute is the name of the playlist as it will appear to users (e.g. in the output of the `!list` command).
+The value of the attribute is a list of glob strings whose matching files together are the contents of the playlist.

+### Running
+The bot can be launched with the command `python3 shilo.py`.